drhayes/generic-platformer/README.md

 There's no end.
 Just quit.

+Controls are WASD, arrow keys, and gamepad.
+Jump might be the spacebar or a gamepad button.
+The "action" key is Z or a different gamepad button.

 ## Overview

 I feel like this is a good starting point for a LÖVE game.
 If you disagree, please open an issue and explain why and hopefully I'll learn something in the process.